Skin Tabs/Tags

 Cryptitis is defined as an inflammatory process in the crypts, characterized by redness, swelling, and thickening of the tissues in this area.
 This condition is identified proctoscopically as a pearl of pus beading up from the crypt at the level of the dentate line.
 Cryptic infection often causes the dissolution of the roof of the crypt, resulting in anal fissure.
 An infected crypt that is chronic, and fails to un-roof, can develop into an anal abscess and/or fistula.

 Cryptitis is held responsible for a variety of conditions and symptoms.
 The pain of cryptitis is usually of the sharp lancinating or burning variety.
-A dull ache, or intense pain from spasm of the contraction of the sphincter muscle may develop from prednisone the inflammatory process.
+A dull ache, or intense pain from spasm of the contraction of the sphincter muscle may develop from best generic levitra overnight the inflammatory process.
 The nature of a crypt infection is of an ebb and flow, and may be of such a low grade that the pain is transitory.

 The cause of cryptitis may be due to an inflammatory process in the adjacent areas, or a disturbance in the acid pH balance of the rectum.
 Trauma from constipated stools, infections introduced from external sources, parasites, foreign debris, etc., may also initiate cryptitis.